GitauHarrison/notes/web_development/personal_blog/personal_blog.md

 ### Table of Contents

 In this series, I am going to guide you on how to create your very own blog!
-Yes, by the end of this tutorial, you will have a personal blog very much similar to this one up and running.
-If you so wish, you can use your new understanding to further customize it to make it more personal.
+Yes, by the end of this tutorial, you will have a personal blog very much similar to [this one](https://gitauharrison-blog.herokuapp.com/home) up and running.
+If you so wish, you can use your new understanding to further customize the project to make it more personal.

 For your referrence, below is a list of the articles I have included in this series: